-As a textile recycling company, we at USAgain often think about the environmental impact in terms of every T-shirt produced.
-This is because T-shirts are a simple item of clothing and a staple of most everyone’s wardrobe.
-Although we often use a T-shirt as an example, we pay close attention to the environmental impact of all garments and textiles, including winter wear.
+As a textile recycling company, we at USAgain often think about environmental impact in terms of every t-shirt produced.
+This is because t-shirts are a simple item of clothing and a staple of most everyone’s wardrobe.
+Although we often use a t-shirt as example, we pay close attention to the environmental impact of all garments and textiles, including winter wear.

-If your winter gear is made from cotton, its environmental impact is similar to a T-shirt’s but on a larger scale because a winter coat requires much more fabric than a T-shirt.
+If your winter gear is made from cotton, consider it’s environmental impact be similar to a t-shirt’s but on a larger scale, since a winter coat requires much more fabric than a t-shirt.

 Unfortunately, this isn’t always the case, as winter wear is often produced with synthetic materials like polyester.
 Like cotton, polyester production emits large amounts of CO2.
 What makes polyester worse is the other chemicals and compounds involved in its production: hydrogen chloride, volatile monomers and nitrous oxide, which entraps 310 times more heat than carbon dioxide, making it a significant contributing factor to global warming.

 Finding a sustainable alternative to winter wear produced with harmful synthetic materials is a good way to start if you’re looking to green your winter.
 Now, it’s important to note that sustainable winter wear isn’t as easy to find or as affordable as organic t-shirts and jeans, but they can still be found.
 Here are a few of our favorite winter items produced with sustainability in mind.

 Mother Nature Network’s Starre Vartan has compiled a nice list of eco-friendly coats for women.
 The list has items produced from surplus materials that would’ve otherwise been landfilled, recycled materials and organic cotton and wool.